 - First Amendment Defense Act

 Trump has said that he will sign into law the First Amendment Defense Act (FADA) if Congress passes it.
 Congress first introduced it in 2015.
 The law would prohibit any kind of action against any corporation, organization or person if they acted according to the belief that marriage is the union of one man and one woman or that sex should be limited to such a marriage.
 This act could legalize discrimination against LGBTQ+ people in many situations, including access to medical care and spouse benefits, and prevents the Federal government from fighting this discrimination.
-For an example, an adoption agency would be allowed to refuse to place kids with LGBTQ+ parents and still be entitled to government/taxpayer funding.
+For an example, an adoption agency would be allowed to refuse to place kids with LGBTQ+ parents and would still be entitled to government/taxpayer funding.
 Attorney General Jeff Sessions was a sponsor of FADA when he was a senator.
 When Vice President Mike Pence was the governor of Indiana, he signed a Religious Freedom Amendment allowing people to discriminate against LGBTQ+ people.
 A similar amendment was attached to a 2016 defense authorization act, but it was removed because President Obama promised to veto.
 Under President Trump, such an amendment or law could be passed.

 - Similar laws have been introduced or are being considered in various states.
 See the State and Local Pages to see if your state has one.

-Vulnerabilities in Republicans' Strategy
+Weaknesses in Republicans' Plan